Resilient-By-Design: A Resiliency Framework for Future Wireless Networks: Resilience: State of the Art Definitions and Disruption Landscape

-Due to the stochastic nature of wireless propagation, wireless networks must be inherently designed to be {robust} against a certain level of failure at different layers.
-Other sources of internal disruptions in include interference, algorithmic/software glitch and physical node failures.
-Co-channel interference is a fundamental problem in wireless networks, more so as future networks are further densifying to support the increasing data rate requirements.
+The stochastic and shared nature of wireless transmission introduces fading and interference, which are usually the most common causes of physical layer failures.
+Increasing network densification further exacerbates these challenges.
 Additionally, two recent wireless networking trends may (inadvertently) expose the network to new sources of disruptions.
 The first is the move towards openness.
-While this promotes interoperability, it also opens a new level of complexity and introduces compatibility challenges that may expose the network to multiple points of failures especially in networks serving mission critical applications.
-A related but different challenge arises from the pervasive use of generative artificial intelligence (AI) in the network design and software development process flow.
-Ensuring the quality and reliability of such generated code is a primary challenge that can introduce new sources of network failures.
-Debugging such errors becomes more difficult as they are usually logical errors that are much harder to identify.
+While this promotes interoperability, it also opens a new level of complexity and introduces compatibility challenges that may expose the network to multiple points of failures.
+A related but different challenge arises from the pervasive use of generative artificial intelligence (AI) in network design and software development.
+Ensuring the quality and reliability of such generated code is a primary challenge as they can introduce new sources of network failures such as logical errors that are much more difficult to identify and debug.